Welcome back to school! We are so happy to see everyone again and welcome the new children to our school.

 School books and Stationery

 We operate a book rental scheme.
 All textbooks are rented for a small fee.
 Workbooks and copies have to be paid for in full.
-A bill will be sent to you at the end of September.
+A bill will be sent to you in the next few weeks.

 Thank you to all who have named their child’s pencils etc. Reminder, please provide your child with a named scissors and pritt stick.
 Thank you to those who have already done this.
-Also, children from 1st to 6th will need their own headphones whenever they work on ipads.
+Also, children from 1st to 6th will need their own headphones whenever they work on iPads.
 Headphones may be left in school in a named plastic bag.
-(Lidl have some Bluetooth headphones in stock at the moment).
-Finally, don’t forget a raincoat; we will always endeavour to get outside for break times.
+Finally, don’t forget a raincoat, we will always endeavour to get outside for break times.

 Orla Brickenden – Class Teacher Junior Room and Principal